314-994-0200

 Remember, molluscum contagiosum is most contagious when the bumps are present and visible.
 However, even after the bumps have resolved, it is still possible to transmit the virus until your body's immune system completely clears it.

-Diagnosis Methods for Molluscum Contagiosum
+Diagnosis of Molluscum Contagiosum

 To diagnose molluscum contagiosum, our St. Louis dermatology team primarily relies on visual examination of the characteristic skin lesions.
 The distinctive appearance of the bumps helps in identifying the condition.
 However, in some cases, additional diagnostic methods may be employed to confirm the presence of MCV (Molluscum Contagiosum Virus).